justinglobal/shirt_factory/projectlog.md

 - Form note: when taking in image files via html form (from: https://docs.djangoproject.com/en/1.9/ref/request-response/#django.http.HttpRequest.FILES):
 Note that FILES will only contain data if the request method was POST and the <form> that posted to the request had enctype="multipart/form-data".
 Otherwise, FILES will be a blank dictionary-like object.

+**important note**
+- Changed ascii art generator in logic model to not need to use numpy.
+David wrote it.
+It is a one-liner:

+this code:
+def getAverageL(image):
+    """
+   Given PIL Image, return average value of grayscale value
+   """
+   # get image as numpy array
+   im = np.array(image)
+   # get shape
+   w,h = im.shape
+   # get average
+   return np.average(im.reshape(w*h))

+is replaced with this funtion: def getAverageNew(image):
+    return statistics.mean(image.getdata())

+- tested and it works! used a Pillow function: http://pillow.readthedocs.io/en/3.0.x/reference/Image.html#the-image-class Image.getdata()

+after class while at work at ITT I connected the database.

+#SUCCESS!!!

+it works but everything is wrong with it

+- font of text needs to be fixed-width
+- extra chars in display (this probably can be fixed using ascii.py's other functions)
+- rebuild database
+- each design gets its own URL, do this in urls.py